rawles/mode7/README.md

 Have a look at the demo directory, which has some example frames, and the output from them.
 There is also a reference directory which shows how the testcard frame should look.
+There is a also a trace directory which shows each character cell's attributes in a text format.

 To re-render these frames, run the m7demo program, which also serves as a usage example.